Are your procurement tech solutions fit for purpose?

-Technology firms are often product-focussed.
+Technology firms are often product-focused.
 Huge amounts of time, money and effort are ploughed into the development and redevelopment of their solution.
-Sales pitches may emphasise how tools are configurable, but the focus is on how an organisation can adapt to a tool or product, not how a tool or product can adapt to that organisation.
+Sales pitches may emphasize how tools are configurable, but the focus is on how an organization can adapt to a tool or product, not how a tool or product can adapt to that organization.

 3. Limited reporting capabilities